 Matching floor tile color to the walls, complementing their color, or creating a contrast can create the illusion of more space.

 A small mirror might seem more practical.
-However, a larger one can make your bathroom feel more spacious.
+However, a larger one can make your small bathroom feel more spacious.
 A tall mirror over the sink will do, or you can install a wall-to-wall mirror.
 It can brighten up the space without much natural light.

 Nonetheless, a small mirror where there’s not much wall space can provide enough reflection to brighten up the room.
 If possible, you can add a few small mirrors.
 They allow light to reflect off more surfaces to expand the visual space.